 The committee’s role and responsibilities are governed by a formal charter as approved by the Board.
 The charter is subject to an annual review by the Board.

 The main objectives of the committee are to assist the Board in monitoring the Group’s performance in respect of ethics, responsible corporate citizenship, sustainable development, compliance and stakeholder relationships.
-This is done by inter alia monitoring the sustainable development practices of the Group as set out below, thereby assisting the Board in achieving its objectives of doing business ethically and sustainably.
+This is done by, inter alia, monitoring many of the key sustainable development practices of the Group as set out below, thereby assisting the Board in achieving its objectives of doing business ethically and sustainably.

 The committee is satisfied that it has fulfilled all its duties in accordance with its annual programme, as further detailed below.

-The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s sustainable development performance and for making recommendations to management and/or the Board in this regard.
+The committee is responsible for developing and reviewing the Group’s policies with regard to the commitment, governance and reporting of the Group’s key social and ethical performance and for making recommendations to management and/or the Board in this regard.
 During the year under review, the committee reviewed its charter, as well as the Company’s Code of Ethics, Gifts Policy, Social Media Policy, HIV/Aids Policy and Safety, Health and Environmental Management Policy.

 Monitoring of sustainable development practices